Skip to main content

 Complete Code

-The end result of the code developed in this document can be found in the GitHub monorepo springboot-demo-projects, under the tag persistence-integration.
+The end result of the code developed in this document can be found in the GitHub monorepo springboot-demo-projects, commit(s) JPA Repository Usage (spring_java), JPA Repository Usage (spring_kotlin), JPA Repository Usage (spring_groovy)

 In the previous document we set up build-time entity generation from the Sakila schema.
 The JPA entities exist now, but nothing in the application uses them yet.
 This document wires them into the hexagonal architecture so the app can query the database, convert results to domain models, and handle the "not found" case cleanly.